THE STORY OF

 This was the

-fifth official radio broadcast for Cabel T-B. It was recorded in
+5th official radio broadcast for Cabel T-B. It was recorded in August

-August of 1986 at the new location on 7 Gina street in Houma, LA (also
+of 1986 at the new recording studio on 7 Gina street in Houma, LA (also

 It was recorded on a 90 minute tape, but falls short of filling it ending

 at 67 minutes.
-It still becomes the longest recording up to this
+It still becomes the longest Cabel T-B recording up

-point, and will maintain that status for almost 3 years.
-That is
+to this point, and will maintain that status for almost 3 years.

-not the only thing that makes this broadcast special, there are also many
+That is not the only thing that makes this broadcast special, there are

-firsts: first "nonconsecutive" sequel recording (although this is only
+also many firsts: first "nonconsecutive" sequel recording (although this

-a two part series, some recordings would go as high as five!), first major
+is only a two part series, some series recordings would go as high as five!),

-character change (Fred now has an accent), first and last guest appearance
+first major character change (Fred now has an accent), first and last guest

-of Snapper (mentioned in the original "Out of it"), first recording using
+appearance of Snapper (mentioned in the original "Out of it"!), first recording

-"line 1" also known as "the live kicker", first use of a "chrome" cassette
+using "line 1" also known as "the live kicker" (was used for most of the

-Wonderful Wolfman Johnny", first and last "Lee products", and first perverted
+first and last "Lee products", and first "perverted" style recording.

-style recording.
-The broadcast begins with Dino getting drunk in
+The broadcast begins with Dino getting drunk in the bathroom, followed

 Overall, the recording is historically